gongliyu/decoutils/README.md

 In order to accomplish this goal, we need to wrap the function *register_plugin* so that it return a decorated plugin if the first input is a callable object, otherwise return a decorator with arguments.
-The *decoutils.decorator_with_arguments* is intend to abstract that wrapping, so that we can reuse it.
+The *decoutils.decorator_with_args* is intend to abstract that wrapping, so that we can reuse it.

 ## Installation